Franki124/booking_ticket/README.md

 ## Getting Started

 To check this project out please clone the repo and try to run it via VSC or Android studio

+## About Project

+A simple Mock of an app that I re-created to see what flutter is and how Can I use it.